kkga/ter/docs/customize.md

 description: Customize templates and styles
 ---

+### Note

+The following customization options are outdated as Ter currently automatically fetches its default template and styles from the Deno module URL.

+This is done to avoid having any extra files in the directory by default and to avoid potentially having outdated templates/styles.
+Simplicity > customization.

+I might add an option to use local assets in future.

+---

 # Customize

 Ter should work out of the box with zero configuration needed to get a decent